 Pensacola Travel Guide

-Ancient Native Americans left their mark here around the natural deep-water harbour, before European settlement arrived in 1559, in the form of a group of Spanish colonists.
-It was the start of a long rivalry for control of the port, with France, Great Britain, the United States and the Confederacy battling it out over the years, leaving the city with a blended architectural legacy ranging from Spanish brickwork and French wrought-iron balconies to Victorian mansions.
-Pensacola also now boasts the Seville Historic District to showcase its heritage, containing treasures such as Florida’s oldest church.
-With plenty of interesting history, the city also has a noteworthy Historical Museum.
+Ancient Native Americans left their mark around the natural deep-water harbour, before the Spanish Colonists arrived in 1559.
+It was the start of a long rivalry for control of the port, with France, Great Britain, the United States and the Confederacy battling it out for years.
+They left the city with blended architectural influences ranging from Spanish brickwork and French wrought-iron balconies to Victorian mansions.
+Pensacola is home to the Seville Historic District, showcasing its heritage.
+The city also has a noteworthy Historical Museum.

 Apart from ancient history, Pensacola is known for its current stars, the Blue Angels precision flying team of the US Navy, who are based here and hold thrilling exhibitions.
-The US Naval Air Station is situated to the west of the city and also boasts the National Museum of Naval Aviation.
+The US Naval Air Station is situated to the west of the city next to the National Museum of Naval Aviation.

-In and around Pensacola powdery white sandy beaches abound along the coastline and on the Gulf Islands, particularly at Perdido Key and Pensacola Beach with their luxury resorts.
-The coast and islands are a paradise for fishermen, and 'foodies' will enjoy the plentiful local oysters.
+In and around Pensacola, beaches abound along the coastline and the Gulf Islands, particularly at Perdido Key and Pensacola Beach with their luxury resorts.

 Become our Pensacola Travel Expert

 We are looking for contributors for our Pensacola travel guide.
 If you are a local, a regular traveller to Pensacola or a travel professional with time to contribute and answer occasional forum questions, please contact us.